 Grill Dome Infinity Large

 Grill Dome is one of the oldest Kamado grill makers left today.
-They produce there ceramic shells in India, where most are made in China (Big Green Egg makes theirs in Mexico).
-The Grill Dome has the thickest ceramic you can buy and this adds a little extra insulation, but doesn't dramatically improve its operation.
+They produce their ceramic shells in India, where most are made in China (Big Green Egg makes theirs in Mexico).
+The Grill Dome has the thickest ceramic you can buy and this adds a little extra insulation but doesn't dramatically improve its operation.
 Don't be wrong, this is still a fantastic grill, but there isn't much that legitimately makes it stand out in the market when compared to similarly priced models.
-They are, available in colors and have a smooth surface as opposed the the textured surfaces you find on most Kamado grills.
+They are, available in colors and have a smooth surface as opposed to the textured surfaces you find on most Kamado grills.

 Blaze Cast Aluminum

 Blaze Grills, a division of Shopperschoice.com has decided to take the metal Kamado to the extreme.
 Their cast aluminum runs around $2,000USD and has all the insulative characteristics of ceramic with the durability of metal.
-This is a relatively new product to the market, but promises to make a serious impact on the industry.
+This is a relatively new product to the market but promises to make a serious impact on the industry.
 Cast Aluminum can last for decades without cracking or even fading so this might just be the forever Kamado.

 Saffire Silver 19-Inch

 Saffire is another entry into the Kamado market.
-They have been around longer than most and make a perfectly competent grill, but without any real standout features.
+They have been around longer than most and make a perfectly competent grill but without any real standout features.
 This model is a little larger than most and is competitively priced at around $1,000USD.

 Vision hit the Kamado market to provide and inexpensive charcoal grill with a range of built-in features.
 At around $700USD this inexpensive Kamado Grill comes with many of the things that other companies charge extra for.
 It even has a door in the front of the unit where an electric charcoal starter can be inserted.
 While the features are there, and the price is good, the quality of these grills isn't great.
 There is a certain 'buyer beware' element to Vision Grills.